Contact Us

 Objective, tone of the conversation

-The "Purpose, tone of conversation" field will be available in both voice and chat routing points.
+The "Objective, Tone of Conversation" tab will be available in both voice and chat routing points.
 Here you define the overall purpose of the chatbot, or the goal it should accomplish during the conversation.
 This includes the context or general type of response the bot should provide.

 Important considerations